hunzhiwange/framework/README.md

 # QueryPHP Framework

-QueryPHP is a powerful PHP framework with a simple syntax.
-The real world is full of complexity, we believe that simplicity can create fun.<Query Yet Simple>
+QueryPHP is a powerful PHP framework for simple as free as wind. <Query Yet Simple>

 QueryPHP was founded in 2010 and released the first version on 2010.10.03.